imithu/Database-of-Countries/README.md

 ## Guide
-1. import the src/Database.sql in your database.
+1. import the src/Database.sql in a database.
    A table will be generated named UM_general_country.
 2. for flags copy the flags folder.